-The story below is at the beginning level.
-At the bottom of this page, you will also find the story in a Word document and in a pdf.
+Teachers: The story below is at the beginning level.
+At the bottom of this page, you will also find the story in two versions: the past-tense version below and a simpler present-tense version.
 Permission is granted to reproduce for classroom use.

 Words of Wisdom